 Due to current Covid-19 restrictions our Kaleidoscope practice is being revised with support from Anne Kaye.
-At this time, the Kaleidoscope Room is closed.

 As parents we all harbour the same anxieties, hopes and aspirations for our children.
 We know that confident children who thrive and perform well share certain characteristics: